smoke275/simulation/README.md

-# Getting Started with Create React App
+# Simulation Environment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project simulates a 3D environment in React Three Fibre

 ## Available Scripts